chetx27/notes-app/README.md

 ## 📖 Usage

-1. **Writing Notes**: Type your content in the Markdown editor textarea.
+1. **Writing Notes**: Type your content in the Markdown editor textarea on the right.
 2. **Adding Tags**: Enter a tag in the input field below the editor.
 3. **Saving Notes**: Click the "Save Note" button to persist your note to the server.
-4. **Loading Notes**: Refresh the page or restart the app to load the most recently saved note.
+4. **Viewing All Notes**: Use the sidebar on the left to see all saved notes.
+5. **Searching Notes**: Use the search bar in the sidebar to filter notes by content or tag.
+6. **Selecting Notes**: Click on any note in the sidebar to load it into the editor.
+7. **Creating New Notes**: Click "New Note" to start a fresh note.
+8. **Deleting Notes**: Click the "Delete" button next to any note to remove it.
-5. **Preview**: See your formatted Markdown in the preview section instantly.
+9. **Preview**: See your formatted Markdown in the preview section instantly.

-### Example Usage
+### Example Workflow

+- Click "New Note" to start fresh.
-- Write: `# My Note Title`
+- Write: `# My Project Ideas`
 - Add tag: `work`
-- Save and see it rendered as a heading in the preview.
+- Save the note.
+- Create another note with different content.
+- Use search to find notes by tag or keyword.

 ## 🔌 API Endpoints